JonasPrimbs/oidc-squared/examples/pop-token-generation.md

 // You can also set the JWT ID to a random n-bytes (here: 16 bytes) long Base64-encoded string. popToken.setJti(NonceGenerators.base64(16).generate());

+// Set the requested required claims for the ICT. popToken.setRequiredClaims(['name']);

+// Set the requested optional claims for the ICT. popToken.setOptionalClaims(['email']);

+// Sets whether the audience claim should be present in the ICT. popToken.setWithAudience(true);
+// If no boolean provided, the claim will be deleted and defaults to true. popToken.setWithAudience();

 // Signs the PoP Token using the provided private key and returns its token string. const token = await popToken.sign(clientKeyPair.privateKey);
 ```